 - Sunflower Oil (Helianthus Annuus Seed Oil – *Sodium Sunflowerate*) – Light oil.
 Great for use as an emulsifier and carrier oil.
 Antioxidant, nourishing, firming and regenerating properties.
 Comedogenic Rating 0-2.
 In skin care products it is good for use with most skin types.
 (Body Butter, Lotion)

 - Sweet Almond Oil (Prunus Amygdalus Dulcis Oil – *Sodium Almondate*) – Penetrates the skin very easily.
 Spreads onto the skin easily.
 Good for dry skin that is acne prone.
 Skin softening.
 Comedogenic Rating 2.
-In skin care products it is good for sensitive skin types that may also be dry and irritated.
+In skin care products it is suitable for all skin types but is a particularly good choice for sensitive skin types that may also be dry and irritated.
 (Beard Oil, Lotion Bars, Lotions Candles, Soap)

 - Tapioca Starch – Used as a replacement for talc.
 It imparts a smooth, soft feeling to the skin.
 Helps to prevent that “greasy” feel to some butters and oils.
 (Body Butter)